orchetect/MacHUD/README.md

 ## Legacy

-This repository was formerly known as HUDKit and OTHUD.
+This repository was formerly known as HUDKit, and OTHUD prior to that.